-Mr. ElSawy has been the chief executive of Noblis since October 2007.
-As president, he is responsible for the general management and strategic direction of its overall technical, financial, and administrative activities.
-Mr. ElSawy also serves as a board member for the Wolf Trap Foundation for the Performing Arts.
-He also serves on the board of the Washington Airports Task Force.
+Mr. ElSawy has been the Chief Executive of Noblis since October 2007 and serves as the President responsible for the general management and strategic direction of its overall scientific, technical, financial, and administrative activities.
+He was elected to the Noblis, Inc. (Noblis) Board of Trustees in 2007.

-Prior to joining Noblis, Mr. ElSawy was a senior vice president and general manager of the Center for Advanced Aviation System Development of The MITRE corporation.
-Mr. ElSawy served for seven years as the director of the Federally Funded research and Development Center (FFRDC) for the FAA.
+Prior to joining Noblis, Mr. ElSawy was a Senior Vice President and General Manager of the Center for Advanced Aviation System Development of The MITRE.
+Mr. ElSawy served for seven years as the Director of the Federally Funded research and Development Center (FFRDC) for the FAA.

-Mr. ElSawy holds a master's degree in business administration from Georgetown University, a master's degree in electrical engineering from The George Washington University, and a bachelor's degree in electrical engineering from West Virginia University.
+Mr. ElSawy holds a Master’s Degree in Business Administration from Georgetown University, a Master’s Degree in electrical engineering from The George Washington University, and a Bachelor’s Degree in Electrical Engineering from West Virginia University.

-Do you have feedback on our new site?
+Do you have feedback on our site?